 Use of fictionalised accounts – be aware that even in this situation people can still be identifiable, especially if you are reflecting on unique and rare situations/ experiences.
 An example of this might be reflecting upon a case relating to a rare condition where the person might be identifiable due to their unique characteristics even if other details are changed.
 Process consent - checking in with the person that they have understood how their interactions will be represented (Ellis, 2007).
 This could be a useful technique to consider if your autoethnography references others in relation to your self-experience.

-The techniques above are not exhaustive, the researcher can set out alternative approchers that might be suitable dependent upon the aims of the research.
+The techniques above are not exhaustive, the researcher can set out alternative approches that might be suitable dependent upon the aims of the research.

 Including client work